Question

 How to tell a souvenir shell from an untreated one:

 Texture.
-A real shell has a rough, bumpy surface and may contain tiny air bubbles.
-Souvenir shells are usually smooth.
+A natural shell has a rough and bumpy texture, sometimes with air bubbles, while souvenir shells are usually smooth.

 Color.
 A real shell shimmers depending on the angle of light, while souvenir shells tend to have a uniform color.